tomglencross69/the-collections-museum-curation-app/README.md

 ## Tech Stack

-- Built in Nuxt 3, within a Vue-based framework
+- Built in Nuxt 3, a framework based on Vue 3.
 - Uses Pinia as a lightweight state management tool
 - Styled with TailwindCSS for responsiveness and accessibility
 - Queried and normalised data from Portable Antiquities Scheme API and Europeana API

+## Figma and Wireframes
+- You can view the Figma, planning, wireframes and component tree for the project here[Figma](https://www.figma.com/board/GneUPcx4qQbnQFL75d1iGA/museum-curator?node-id=0-1&p=f&t=n7RRd4SXXz3gYvAo-0)

 ---

 ## Setup, Development, and Environment Variables

-To run a development server and explore the platform locally:
+To run a development server and explore TheCollections locally:

 1. Install dependencies: